-Except this year, mine’s isn’t.
+Except for this year, mine’s isn’t.

 Easing My Way Back In

-I’m looking at this year as an easing back in process, both in terms of growing and blogging.
+I’m looking at this year as an easing back in the process, both in terms of growing and blogging.
 After a year out, I’ve got to admit that family commitments and the excitement of exploring new surroundings, coupled with a truly excellent weekly veg box left me wondering whether the motivation to carry on growing veg burned any more.

 So I’ve decided to take it easy.
 I’ve got two beds ready, and I’m going to concentrate on just growing the good stuff; the stuff I love to eat and forget all the other seeds that I always end up sowing through a sort of GYO obligation.

 Crops like carrots.
 I always sow carrots, yet we don’t really eat many.
 And parsnips.
 And cauliflowers.
 If we want some comfort cauliflower cheese I darn well think I’ll take a trip to the shop this winter, rather than go through the pain of failed caulis again.

 This year is small and mighty, which is why my greenhouse feels rather spacious, instead of the normal seedling based obstacle course.
 The photo contains beetroot, courgette, squash, kale, tomatoes, sweetcorn, leeks, and cucumbers, and out of shot there is a row of mangetout planted out in a bed.